amupitan/git-tech-desc/README.md

 Mercurial, released 2005, strayed from the centralized approaches of CVS and Subversion to address the issue of revision control.
 Instead of single server storage, Mercurial deploys the idea of distributed version control.
 This alternative design does not rely on a central server to store all the old copies of a file.
 Rather, the system creates copies of the files locally to store the full history of the project.
 The decentralized version control systems currently possess the majority usage amongst professional developers because of the ability to make changes and maintain revision control running while not connected to the centralized server.
 Git and Mercurial operate under the same design concepts.

-## III.
-Comparison of the internal workings of some popular systems to Git
+## Git compared to some popular version control systems
 Centralized version control systems addressed the majority of early issues that software engineers experienced while sharing or saving code.
 A central server housed the storage of the version history for each file.
 Users would maintain the latest version of the file on their computer and could change their local copy to any older version by downloading the information from the central server.

 One downfall of this approach is that in the event of a breakdown of the central server, the entire history of the files would be lost.
 The only copies remaining would be the current version saved on each user’s computer.
 Therefore, the restoration of the full file history would be impossible.

 This issue encouraged the development of decentralized systems to offer a solution.
 With decentralized VCSs, such as Git, each user stores the entire history of the file locally.
 Consequently, each user’s computer operates similar to the central server in systems such as CVS or Subversion.
 As a result, the entire project can be restored by any one of the users.

-## IV.
-The snapshot concept
+## The snapshot concept
 A repository is a folder that is being tracked by Git.
 Each step in the version history of a repository is called a commit.
 Most version control systems, such as Subversion, store a file and then the changes between each commit of that file.
 On the other hand, Git stores an entire snapshot of the repository in each commit.
 If a file hasn’t changed, Git uses a link to a previous version of that file rather than making an identical copy, to be more efficient.
 The data can be seen as a stream of snapshots with each snapshot being referenced by a commit.
 This way, Git can create branches from a snapshot and maintain several versions.
 The figure below shows an example of four different commits or versions inside a repository.
 The dashed line boxes indicate a file that has not changed between versions.
 The black arrows between identical files depicts how Git avoids making duplicate files when no changes are made by referencing back to the original file in the first commit that it appears.

 ![Snapshot concept](/snapshot.png)

-## V. Real-world example of Git versioning stages
+## A Real world example of Git versioning stages
 Files in a repository have to be selected before they are committed.
 This way, you can choose what files you want in the commit.
 Git manages this by having three levels: the working directory, the staging area and the local repository.
 A file can at one of these levels depending on what the current state of the file is.
 A file can either be in the untracked, committed, modified, or staged state.

 ### Working Directory